 Keep in mind that most countries frown upon people working on a tourist visa (i.e., it’s illegal).
 Fortunately, many countries—like Australia, New Zealand, Canada, and more—have special Working Holiday visas that allow you to travel around their country and work along the way.

 If you’re looking to travel slower and really immerse yourself in a new culture, another popular option is teaching English abroad.
-China and South Korea are two popular options for new English teachers because they pay well and often provide accommodation.
+South Korea is a popular option for new English teachers because they pay well and often provide accommodation.
 This allows you to squirrel away almost your entire paycheck to save for future travels when you finish your teaching contract.

 Hospitality, teaching English, and pet-walking are just a few of MANY ways to make money while traveling.
 Here’s another 117 travel job ideas.